-Most entrepreneurs get easily offended reading bad reviews or negative comments and end up taking a step that can further spoil their brand and its reputation.
+Most entrepreneurs get easily offended reading bad reviews or negative comments and taking a step that can further spoil their brand and reputation.

 Bottom line: It is imperative that you should not get so enmeshed in hearing something bad about your brand and company.
 Instead, sit back and think before responding to criticism personally.

-It is no secret that reputation can have a significant impact on whether users will perceive your brand in a negative or positive light.
+It is no secret that reputation can significantly impact whether users will perceive your brand in a negative or positive light.

-However, startups usually have to build their reputation, and rather they focus on establishing brand identity first.
+However, startups usually have to build their reputation, and instead, they focus on establishing brand identity first.

 A good name helps in increasing consumer awareness and make a user emotionally attached, and so forth.